derhuerst/parse-human-relative-time/readme.md

 # parse-human-relative-time

-Yet another package to **parse human relative time strings like "next Tuesday 3pm" and apply it to a `Date`.**.
+Yet another package to **parse human relative time strings like "next Tuesday 3pm" and apply it to a `Date`**.

 ```js
 const {format} = require('date-fns-tz')